erikjsolsen/erikjsolsen.github.io/index.md

 **Head of Sustainable Development Research Group | Marine Scientist | Global Ocean Leader**

-Dr. Erik Olsen leads the [Sustainable Development Research Group](https://www.hi.no/en/hi/forskning/research-groups-1/marine-research-in-developing-countries) at the [Institute of Marine Research, Bergen, Norway](http://www.imr.no/), where he has been advancing marine science and sustainable ocean management since 1999.
+Dr. Erik Olsen leads the <a href="https://www.hi.no/en/hi/forskning/research-groups-1/marine-research-in-developing-countries">Sustainable Development Research Group</a> at the <a href="http://www.imr.no/">Institute of Marine Research, Bergen, Norway</a>, where he has been advancing marine science and sustainable ocean management since 1999.
 Born in Sweden to Norwegian and Swedish parents who worked extensively in developing countries, Erik grew up and was educated in Bergen, Norway.

 ## Academic Foundation